NN41/policy_gradient_methods/README.md

 - Do a hyperparameter sweep for discounted future returns with value function baseline, trying to get it to work to some extent.

-# Policy Gradient Algorithms from Scratch: REINFORCE, Baselines, and GAE
+# Policy Gradient Methods from Scratch: REINFORCE (VPG), Baselines and GAE

-This repository contains a from-scratch PyTorch implementation of several policy gradient algorithms, designed to solve the `CartPole-v1` environment from Gymnasium.
-The primary goal of this project was to deeply explore the trade-offs between different advantage estimation techniques in policy gradient methods.
+This repository contains a from-scratch PyTorch implementation of several basic policy gradient algorithms, designed to solve the `CartPole-v1` environment from [Gymnasium](https://gymnasium.farama.org/).

+The primary goal of this project is to gain hands-on experience with policy gradient methods by implementing them from scratch and by setting up experiments to explore their properties and trade-offs.

 ## Key Features & Implementations
-- **REINFORCE (Monte Carlo Policy Gradient):** Implementation using both full trajectory returns and reward-to-go.
+- **REINFORCE (VPG):** Implementation using both full returns and future returns (rewards-to-go), using a stochastic policy $\pi_\theta$ based on a one-hidden layer MLP.
-- **Value Function Baseline:** A simple MLP-based value function (`V(s)`) trained with MSE to reduce the variance of policy gradient estimates.
+- **Value Function Baseline:** Implementation using future returns with a value function baseline, intended to reduce the variance of the policy gradient estimates.
+The value function is approximated by a one-hidden layer MLP.
-- **Generalized Advantage Estimation (GAE):** A full implementation of GAE (`GAE(γ, λ)`) to provide a tunable bias-variance trade-off between TD-errors and Monte Carlo estimates.
+- **Generalized Advantage Estimates (GAEs):** A full implementation of GAEs to provide a tunable bias-variance trade-off between TD(1)-errors and discounted future returns with value function baseline.
-- **Experimentation Framework:** Includes TensorBoard logging for detailed analysis of training dynamics, including reward curves and advantage-estimate variances.
+- **Experimentation Framework:** Includes TensorBoard logging for detailed analysis of training runs, including reward curves.

 ## Demo: Trained Agent in Action